Home/ Blog/ Preventive Care/

 • Acute Respiratory Distress Syndrome (ARDS): When the lungs become severely injured from pneumonia, respiratory failure may occur.

 The pneumonia vaccine is an essential for seniors, especially if they have never received a pneumococcal conjugate vaccine before.
-There are different kinds of pneumonia shots for seniors, and the CDC recommends two pneumococcal vaccines for all adults 65 years or older:
+There are different kinds of pneumonia shots for seniors, and the CDC recommends one of the following pneumococcal vaccines for all adults 65 years or older:

 • PCV20 (Pneumococcal conjugate vaccine): Protects against 20 strains of pneumococcal bacteria.